Algoboy-Kevin/Algoboy-Kevin/README.md

 * 📚 **Currently Learning** - GO Lang for GRPC and microservice, Advanced Math for Bit Operation and Cryptography, and Finance Risk Analysis

 ### Staying in touch
 Feel free to connect.
 You can message me on [LinkedIn](https://www.linkedin.com/in/kevingamaliel/).
-I'm keen to join in any interesting Defi projects, please let me know.